prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Integrations/Security Credentials.md

 ### Enabling COPPA Compliance

-If you enable a Credential as COPPA compliant, then certain data defined by the Children's Online Privacy Protection Act of 1998 will not be stored on the GameSparks platform.
+If you enable a Credential as COPPA compliant:
+* Certain data defined by the Children's Online Privacy Protection Act of 1998 will not be stored on the GameSparks platform.
 Any player with this Credential connecting to the platform will not be allowed to authenticate through a 3rd-party social account.
 Blocking social account authentication for COPPA Credentials in this way ensures no Personally Identifiable Information (PII) will be stored on the platform.
+* Secondly, the latitude/longitude information will not be stored on the platform for players connecting with a COPPA Credential.

 ### Selecting REST Policy

 Select to allow or forbid the Credential to accept REST requests:
-* If you allow REST requests for a Credential, you can specify that an authorization token is or is not required when making REST requests.
+* If you allow REST requests for a Credential, you can specify that an authorization token is required for added security when making REST requests.

 ## System Credentials